-Required Mediation in South Carolina Workers' Compensation
+Required Mediation in South Carolina Workers' compensation

 South Carolina On the Job Injury Lawyer

 The South Carolina General Assembly approved the new South Carolina workers" compensation Mediation Regulations (R 4286) on May 13, 2013.
 The regulations will become effective once they are published in the South Carolina State Register, most likely on June 28, 2013 or shortly thereafter.
-This means that certain cases will be subject to mediation before they will be permitted to go to a hearing This cases include, but are not limited to, cases invovling permanent and total disability claims or cases where this is alleged as well as occupational exposure claims, and mental injury claims.
+This means that certain cases will be subject to mediation before they will be permitted to go to a hearing This cases include, but are not limited to, cases involving permanent and total disability claims or cases where this is alleged as well as occupational exposure claims, and mental injury claims.

 What is a S.C.
 Workers' Comp Mediation?

-What is Workers Compensation Mediation, South Carolina?
+What is Workers compensation Mediation, South Carolina?

-Before you can mediate, it is important to understand was that term even means.Our previous What is a Workers' Compensation Mediation answers that very question.
+Before you can mediate, it is important to understand was that term even means.Our previous What is a Workers' compensation Mediation answerses that very question.
 Mediation is an attempt where both parties or both sides will come together with an independent third party in an attempt to resolve the claim.
 The person that assists with this is called the mediator and he/she will make both sides look at the good stuff about their case but also take a real inventory of the bad issues as well.
 No case is a true slam dunk and both sides must take a personal inventory of their strong points and their weak points.